-By the end of this article, you will be able to Disable BITS:
+By the end of this article, you will be able to enable and disable BITS in Windows:

-Step 2: A list of Services will appear in A-Z order.
-Scroll down and locate “Background Intelligent Transfer Services”.
-Doule-click it to open the properties panel.
+Step 2: A list of services will appear in A-Z order.
+Scroll down, locate, and double-click the “Background Intelligent Transfer Services” option.

-Step 3: Depending on your preferences, set the startup type to “Disabled” if you want to disable BITS and “Enabled” if you want to keep the BITS enabled in Windows.
+Step 3: Depending on your preferences, set the startup type to “Disabled” if you want to disable BITS and “Automatic” if you want to keep the BITS enabled in Windows.

 Step 4: Restart the Windows to make changes take effect properly.
 The next time you boot Windows, the background intelligent transfer service will not start automatically and run in the background.

 You can keep the service turned off as long as you want.
 To restart the BITS service, set the startup type to ‘Automatic’, reboot the device to make changes take effect, and the next time you boot your device, the BITS will start automatically.